DFE-Digital/apply-for-teacher-training/README.md

 ## <a name="dev-env-setup"></a>Setting up the development environment

-If you are not planning to run the server processes in docker:

 1. Copy `.env.example` to `.env` and fill in the secrets
 1. Run `make setup`
 1. Run `make serve` to launch the app on https://localhost:3000